Defendant in Pittsburgh synagogue massacre carried out attack, defense acknowledges as trial begins

-Bowers, 50, could face the death penalty if he's convicted of some of the 63 counts he faces in the Oct.
-27, 2018, attack, which claimed the lives of 11 worshippers from three congregations who shared the building.
-Charges include 11 counts each of obstruction of free exercise of religion resulting in death and hate crimes resulting in death.

-In the long run-up to the trial, Bowers' lawyers did little to cast doubt on whether he was the gunman and instead focused on trying to save his life.
-Bowers, a truck driver from the Pittsburgh suburb of Baldwin, had offered to plead guilty in return for a life sentence, but federal prosecutors turned him down.
+PITTSBURGH (AP) — Robert Bowers carried out the deadliest antisemitic attack in U.S. history when he killed 11 people and injured seven others by storming a Pittsburgh synagogue and shooting everyone he could find.
+On that, everyone agrees.

+Even though Bowers' defense conceded the point Tuesday at the outset of his federal trial, they hope to spare the suburban truck driver from a possible death sentence over the Oct.
+27, 2018, attack at the Tree of Life synagogue.

-In her opening statement, Clarke questioned whether Bowers was acting out of hatred or an irrational belief that he needed to kill Jews to save others from the genocide he claimed they were enabling by helping immigrants come to the U.S.
+His lead lawyer, Judy Clarke, said during opening statements that Bowers “shot every person he saw" that day in the building, which was being shared by members of three congregations, Dor Hadash, New Light and the Tree of Life.
+But she questioned whether Bowers had acted out of hatred or an irrational belief that he needed to kill Jews to save others from the genocide he claimed they were enabling by helping immigrants come to the U.S.

-“He had what to us is this unthinkable, nonsensical, irrational thought that by killing Jews he would attain his goal,” Clarke said, adding: “There is no making sense of this senseless act.
+“He had what to us is this unthinkable, nonsensical, irrational thought: that by killing Jews, he would attain his goal,” Clarke said.
+“There is no making sense of this senseless act.
 Mr. Bowers caused extraordinary harm to many, many people.”

-In their opening statement to the jury, prosecutors described how Bowers barged into the synagogue and shot every worshipper he could find.
+Prosecutors, who rejected the 50-year-old Bowers' offer to plead guilty in exchange for taking the death penalty off the table, opened their case by describing for jurors the terror he sowed as he moved through the synagogue, opening fire indiscriminately.

-“The depths of the defendant’s malice and hate can only be proven in the broken bodies” of the victims and “his hateful words,” Assistant U.S. Attorney Soo C. Song said.
+"The depths of the defendant's malice and hate can only be proven in the broken bodies" of the victims and "his hateful words," Assistant U.S. Attorney Soo C. Song told the 12 jurors and six alternates hearing the case.

-Some of the survivors dabbed tears during Song's presentation, while Bowers, seated at the defense table, showed no reaction.
+As Song spoke, some of the survivors in the somber courtroom dabbed tears.
+Bowers, seated at the defense table, showed no reaction.

-Twelve jurors and six alternates — chosen Thursday from among more than 200 candidates — are hearing the case.
-They include 11 women and seven men.

-Members of the three congregations arrived at the courthouse in a school bus and entered together.
-The atmosphere in the large, wood-paneled courtroom was grim and somber as the gallery filled with media, survivors and family members,

 Prosecutors have said Bowers made incriminating statements to investigators and left an online trail of antisemitic statements that they say shows the attack was motivated by religious hatred.
 Police shot Bowers three times before he surrendered.